 Verification of identity over the phone is always considered good practice, but there are ways that fraudster can even intercept calls and fool you into thinking you’re speaking to someone you aren’t.
 Technology is sometimes working against us.
 The app, SpoofCard, is touted as a popular way to “protect your privacy every call.”
 While it’s absolutely illegal to use these kinds of apps to intentionally defraud someone, that doesn’t stop criminals from using it for nefarious purposes.
 They’ll be prosecuted should they ever be caught, but catching cybercriminals is nearly impossible.

 To prevent being the victim of a spoofed call, never wire instructions based off a call you received.
-Instead, always be sure you are the one to place the call based on original contact information you have from the lender or title company.
+Instead, always be sure you are the one to place the call based on the original contact information you have from the lender or title company.
 Be sure to always follow up with the party after placing the wire to make sure the funds were received.
 If possible, pay the lender or title company an office visit in person to confirm.

 How do we stop payoff fraud?